CandresFelipe/Napptilus-project/README.md

 <h1 align="center">Napptilus project</h1>

 Repository for a small application to purchase mobile phones.
-The description of the work  develope in this project is found [in this PDF](Reto_Frontend.pdf)
+The description of the work develop in this project is found in [in this PDF](Reto_Frontend.pdf)

 ## Getting started